Ex hac augusta: 1881 Convention

-The negotiations between the Roman Curia and Austria-Hungary were concluded on 8 June 1881, where the Curia drew the shorter straw.
+The negotiations between the Roman Curia and Austria-Hungary were concluded on 8 June 1881, when the Curia drew the shorter straw.

 The Convention the two sides agreed upon included the establishment of a province, separate from all other provinces in the Monarchy, that would have an archdiocese in Sarajevo, with three suffragan dioceses, one in Mostar for Herzegovina and one in Banja Luka for Western Bosnia.
 The existing Diocese of Trebinje-Mrkan was to remain under the administration of Bishop of Dubrovnik.

-Further, they agreed upon the establishment of the capitol in Sarajevo with four canons, while the regional government in Sarajevo would subsidise the archbishop in Sarajevo with 8.000 forints, bishop in Mostar with 6.000 forints, administrator of Banja Luka with 3.000 forints, while each canon in Sarajevo would receive 2.000 forints.
+Further, they agreed upon the establishment of the capital in Sarajevo with four canons, while the regional government in Sarajevo would subsidise the archbishop in Sarajevo with 8.000 forints, bishop in Mostar with 6.000 forints, administrator of Banja Luka with 3.000 forints, while each canon in Sarajevo would receive 2.000 forints.
 A new seminary was to be established in Sarajevo, which would be financed by the regional government.

 The emperor had a right to appoint bishops, without the Pope mentioning his name in the bull.
 The Pope had a right to appoint the administrator of Banja Luka, with consultations with the emperor.